Randomness as Reference: Benchmark Metric for Optimization in Engineering: Literature overview

 As evolutionary computation matured, the community moved from ad-hoc use of classic test functions toward standardized benchmarking frameworks, most notably the Black-Box Optimization Benchmarking (BBOB) suite within the Comparing Continuous Optimizers (COCO) platform \cite{hansen2010comparing, hansen2010real, elhara2019coco, hansen2021coco} and the competition-driven Congress on Evolutionary Computation (CEC) benchmarks \cite{CEC2011, CEC2013, CEC2017}.
+Both benchmarking frameworks introduce rotations and translations to avoid the center-bias problem.
 The COCO framework provides a rigorous, automated environment for evaluating black-box optimizers, featuring structured function groups that probe separability, conditioning, and multimodality, along with extensions for noisy, constrained, mixed-integer, large-scale, and bi-objective problems \cite{hansen2010comparing, varelas2018comparative, brockhoff2022using}.
 In parallel, the CEC competitions established evolving suites of unimodal, multimodal, hybrid, and composition functions, serving as community-wide benchmarks for algorithm performance and fostering rapid innovation through competitive testing.

 Despite their rigor and influence, both BBOB and CEC suffer from a lack the diversity and constraint complexity typical of real-world engineering problems \cite{vskvorc2020understanding, munoz2020generating, christie2018investigating}.
 Exploratory Landscape Analysis studies reveal that these suites cover only a narrow portion of possible problem types, leading to poor generalization and algorithm overfitting \cite{munoz2020generating, lacroix2019limitations, vskvorc2020understanding, lang2021exploratory, kudela2022new, ibehej2025investigation}.
 Consequently, algorithmic superiority demonstrated on these benchmarks may reflect artifacts of benchmark design rather than genuine robustness, calling for a paradigm shift toward more representative, application-driven benchmarks grounded in real-world complexity.